edxu96/MatrixOptim.jl/web/_book/11-uncertain.md

 - [@bucher2015quantification] TSOs procure control reserve resources.
   * Transmission system operators are responsible for power system balancing.
   * two-stage adaptive robust optimization model

+- [@pandvzic2013offering] VPPs participate in day-ahead market and manage assets.
+  * Networks are not considered.

+- chapter 8 in [@morales2013integrating] VPPs participate in day-ahead market and manage assets.
+  * Networks are not considered.